U.S. charges Brazilian with laundering massive fraud's proceeds

 Prosecutors said that after a Jan.
 4 meeting in a parking lot where Rocha gave the witness $2.2 million in a suitcase, federal agents followed Rocha to a Westborough, Massachusetts, apartment complex.

-They returned to it after arresting Rocha to find $17 million hidden under a mattress, prosecutors said.
+They returned to it after arresting Rocha to find about $17 million hidden under a mattress, prosecutors said.
+(Reporting by Nate Raymond; Editing by Scott Malone)

-Reporting by Nate Raymond in Boston, additional reporting by Stephen Eisenhammer in Rio de Janeiro; editing by Scott Malone and Jonathan Oatis